Leotomas/dotfiles-that-fly/Readme.md

 - vscode
 - sublime text (almost useless with wsltty copy/paste buffer support)
 - cmder (for tabbed powershell only)

+If you want WSL to have decent performances you sould disable windows real time protection.

 ### WSLTTY